Respond • Recover • Prevent

 • Legitimate organizations do not demand gift card payments.

-• Be cautious of QR codes in public places.
+• Be cautious of QR codes in public places or on flyers.

 • Shred unsolicited documents requesting personal data.